kyle-rader/loki-cli/README.md

     -V, --version    Print version information

 SUBCOMMANDS:
-    help    Print this message or the help of the given subcommand(s) new     Create a new branch from HEAD and push it to origin [aliases: n] push    Push the current branch to origin with --set-upstream
+    fetch    Fetch with --prune deleting local branches pruned from the remote help     Print this message or the help of the given subcommand(s) new      Create a new branch from HEAD and push it to origin [aliases: n] pull     Pull with --prune deleting local branches pruned from the remote push     Push the current branch to origin with --set-upstream
 ```

 ## Commands